-APPENDIX I - SUPPLEMENT 9 - INTENSITY CRAFTED BY RUTH
+APPENDIX G-SUPPLEMENT 7 - INTENSITY CRAFTED BY RUTH

-Intensity Crafted by Ruth ("ICBR") will be launched upon decision of the Board of Directors.
+Intensity Crafted by Ruth ("ICBR") was launched on 28 June 2024.

 ICBR is a Multi-Manager Sub-Fund managed by the Management Company, Tundra Fonder AB and GOLDMAN SACHS ASSET MANAGEMENT INTERNATIONAL.
 Taking the Management Company's allocation guidelines into account, the allocation of the assets of ICBR and the re-balancing of the portfolio allocation is made by GOLDMAN SACHS ASSET MANAGEMENT INTERNATIONAL.